TukaWarrior/hftm_VerteilteSysteme_Project_BlogProject/README.md

-# blogproject
+# BlogProject
 This is my school project, that is part of the "Distributed Systems" course from the third year of study at the HFTM in Grenchen.
 The goal is to build up a web-api backend, which I can utilise and extend in future courses.

+As for now, the application allows the user to create, view and edit blog entries via http requests.

 This project uses the java framework Quarkus.

 # Quarkus

-## Running the application in dev mode
+### Running the application in dev mode
 To run the application in dev mode, run the following command in the terminal from the root of the project.
 Dev mode enables live coding.
 ```shell script
 ./mvnw quarkus:dev